-In the traditional approach to the design of optimistic simulation kernels, multiple LPs run within a same singlethreaded simulation-kernel process (see, e.g., [1]).
-As a consequence, all the LPs hosted by the same kernel instance are dispatched and run on top of an individual CPU-core.
-Overall, parallel/distributed simulation-kernel layers commonly give control to the hosted LPs along the same thread running the CPU-scheduler (and other housekeeping tasks), according to a classical time-interleaved mode resembling what happens in traditional Operating Systems targeted at single-core machines.
-By this organization, the typical literature approach aimed at achieving effective parallel/distributed simulation runs, by optimizing the exploitation of the available resources, is load balancing.
-This technique is based on migrating the application load (i.e. LPs) amongst different simulation-kernel instances (i.e. different processes).
-In other words, the only means to dynamically re-balance the load is to explicitly remap the LPs across the kernels, since each kernel instance has a fixed computational power, namely one CPU-core, allocated to it.
+Multiple LPs typically run within a same simulation-kernel process, and according to the classical organization (see, e.g., [CBP00]), this process is single-threaded.
+As a consequence, the hosted LPs are dispatched and run on top of an individual CPU-core according to a classical time-interleaved mode resembling what happens in traditional Operating Systems targeted at single-core machines.
+By this organization, the typical literature approach aimed at achieving effective parallel/distributed simulation runs, by optimizing the exploitation of the available computational resources, is load balancing.
+This technique is based on migrating the application load (i.e., LPs) amongst different simulation-kernel instances (i.e. different processes).
+In other words, the only means to dynamically re-balance the load is to explicitly re-map the LPs across the kernels, since each kernel instance has a fixed computational power (i.e. one CPU-core) allocated to it.